 We had chores.

 After dinner, we took turns washing, drying, and putting away the dishes.
 Everyone had a job to do and they did it.
 This is especially important in the summer, without the structure of school.
 Stepchildren need to know what is expected of them and how they can contribute to the family.
 Chores give children a sense of belonging to the family and a sense of responsibility.
 They feel good about themselves when they complete chores and receive praise from their parents or loved ones.

 My grandma taught us how to sew and how to set the table.
 She taught us basic table manners that I still use to this day.
 With homework and extracurricular activities during the school year, sometimes our family life can suffer.
 During the school year, dinners might consist of grabbing a sandwich before soccer practice or getting some fast food on the way to music lessons.
 Take advantage of the extra time during the summer and teach your stepchildren a new life skill.
 Think about something that will be useful for them to know in the future and start teaching them what they need to know!

 Every morning, we would get up and eat breakfast together.
 My grandparents would read from the Bible and we would pray.
 Every evening about an hour before bedtime, we would all gather around the kitchen table and have a small bowl of ice cream.
 Of course, having ice cream was a delight to us, but so was the simple act of gathering around the table to eat it and sharing stories from the day.
 We looked forward to that time each night.
 What kind of routines and rituals can you establish with your stepchildren over the summer?

 These five simple tips will keep your stepchildren active, engaged, and connected to family over the summer.
-Use my Grandma Classen’s formula and make 2017 the most memorable summer for your family yet!
+Use my Grandma Classen’s formula and make this summer the most memorable summer for your family yet!
 Share your own ideas or experiences in the comments.